Click Here for the Infopet home page

 Cats and dogs have different nutritional needs, so it's not a good idea to feed cat food to dogs.
 Dogs living with cats may steal the cat's food.
 Try putting the cat food where the dog can't reach it, or supervise feeding sessions and remove the bowls when the animals have stopped eating.

-There is a debate on this, but it's clear that some dogs are intolerant of cows' milk.
-If your dog reacts badly by having diarrhoea, stop feeding him cow's milk.
+Some pups and dogs are intolerant of cows' milk, which can give them diarrhoea.
+If this happens stop feeding cow's milk.
 There are special formulations which you can buy for hand rearing pups, or for helping out their mum if she has a lot of pups and is showing signs of wear and tear.
-These formulations are very expensive when bought from a vet in Britain, but you can buy them much more cheaply in some countries in mainland Europe, such as Spain.
-So, if you have friends going or living abroad, you could ask them to drop into a vet's and check out the prices.
+These formulations can be very expensive when bought from a vet in Britain, so try buying them online.

 What about grass?

 Grass is a natural emetic, and you may have noticed your dog eating grass to be sick.
 This is normal, though give your dog a chance to vomit outside if he eats a lot of grass, so he's not sick indoors.
 Some dogs seem to be especially fond of grass, and you may need to put your houseplants out of reach, because they are tempting if no grass is available.
 It's not fully understood why dogs eat grass, though one reason could be a need for roughage.
-It's worth keeping a safe patch of longish grass for eating in your garden, so your dog can eat grass that hasn't been sprayed with pesticides or urinated on by other dogs.
+If you can, keep a safe patch of longish 'dog grass' in your garden, so your dog doesn't resort to your precious plants.
+Some garden and house plants can also poison dogs, such as euphorbias and plants from the lily family.
+Growing ´dog grass´ also allows your dogs to eat grass that hasn't been sprayed with pesticides or urinated on by other dogs.

 Are any foods good for sick dogs?

-The simple answer is yes, but it's worth checking with your vet before making changes to your dog's diet.
-Boiled egg and rice is the classic remedy for squitty dogs.
+Yes, but it's worth checking with your vet before changing to your dog's diet.
+Boiled egg and rice is a classic remedy for squitty dogs.
 Let the dog fast for a while, then feed him small meals of egg and rice.
 Some dogs also tolerate boiled chicken and rice when they are squitty.
 These are not good permanent diets, since they are not nutritionally complete.
-Roughage, for example from bran or brown rice, is important for dogs with anal gland problems, because it helps them empty their anal sacs.
+Roughage is important for dogs with anal gland problems, because it helps them empty their anal sacs.
+This is one reason why meat with sinew, cartilage and other indigestible materials is better than steaks alone, though small amounts of bran or brown rice may do the trick.
 Roughage and having several small meals a day may also help dogs with diabetes.
 Complex carbohydrates are also better for diabetic dogs than simple carbohydrates.

 Fish oil appears to be beneficial for dogs with a number of conditions, such as cancer, heart disease, arthritis, skin problems and wound inflammations.
 Dogs with food allergies may benefit from a move to a diet based on lamb, rabbit, chicken and rice, which they are less likely to be allergic to, excluding beef, cow's milk and cereal, which they are more likely to be allergic to.
 Elimination diets are often used to assess whether certain foods might be causing problems.
 Dogs are started off on a small range of foods which are seen as least likely to trigger allergies, with more suspect foods gradually added, one by one, to see whether they trigger the complaint.
 You may need to change your dog's diet for as long as 10 weeks to see an improvement, though usually there's some improvement after six weeks or so.